LDL Cholesterol_Activ Living Community

 Consuming almonds, walnuts, peanuts, and other types of nuts can benefit your heart health.
 Nuts are a rich source of monounsaturated and polyunsaturated fats, which can help lower harmful cholesterol levels in the blood.
 They are also a good source of fiber and a powerhouse of antioxidants, which can help protect against oxidative stress and inflammation, both of which are linked to heart health.

 Following a healthy diet does not suffice.
-Incorporate specific lifestyle changes to cut down on your cholesterol level.
+Incorporate specific lifestyle changes to lower your cholesterol level.
 Get adequate sleep of at least 7-8 hours to avoid weight gain.
 Practise yoga and mindfulness meditation to reduce stress.

-It is essential to regularly check your cholesterol to ensure you are at a healthy level.
+It is essential to check your cholesterol regularly to ensure it is at a healthy level.
 You can determine your total cholesterol through our online Total Cholesterol Calculator.

 You may also like to read blogs on: